veerrajukakarla434/vrk-core-java-programming/Part3_Threads_CoreJava_Interview_Questions.md

 * While it is easy to create one or two threads and run them, it becomes a problem when your application requires creating 20 or 30 threads for running tasks concurrently.

-* Also, it won’t be exaggerating to say that large multi-threaded applications will have hundreds, if not thousands of threads running simultaneously.
+* Also, it wonâ€™t be exaggerating to say that large multi-threaded applications will have hundreds, if not thousands of threads running simultaneously.
 So, it makes sense to separate thread creation and management from the rest of the application.

 #### Executors, A framework for creating and managing threads.